(scroll over to learn more)

 Emerging Milestones also provide consultation services not only to parents/caregivers but also to Service Providers of children with challenging behaviors, social concerns, etc.

-Consultation for Educational Service Providers can include brainstorming meetings, staff training seminars, curriculum development, teacher or aide training.
+Consultation for Educational Service Providers can include brainstorming meetings, staff training seminars, curriculum development, and teacher or aide training.

 Qualified Licensed Clinical Psychologists can provide comprehensive diagnostic evaluations for children, adolescents and adults who are thought to have autism spectrum disorder and related disorders.